-(Windows) java [options] -jar %DERBY_HOME%\lib\derbyrun.jar sysinfo If you are familiar with both the Java programming language and Derby, you have already set DERBY_HOME.
+(Windows) java [options] - jar %DERBY_HOME% \lib\derbyrun.jar sysinfo java org.apache.derby.tools.sysinfo sysinfo example

+• If you are familiar with both the Java programming language and Derby, you have already set DERBY_HOME.
 Set your classpath to include the Derby jar files.
 Then use a java command to invoke the sysinfo class directly.